tamannaKumavat/SwissText_Shared_Task_2025/README.md

 - **Submission Deadline**: 30th April 2025
 - **Organizers**: Guang Lu (HSLU), Susie Xi Rao & Noah Mamie (ETHZ), Janna Lipenkova (Equintel)

+# TODO:
+- [ ] clean up the code
+- [ ] run the evaluation
+- [ ] generate new QAs with deepssek and save the results
+- [ ] run the existing RAG with ours QA pairs and save the results
+- [ ] run the existing RAG with deepssek QA pairs and save the results
+- [ ] implement hybrid retrieval and run the RAG
+- [ ] implement different embeddings and run the RAG
+- [ ] implement query parapraphase and the run the RAG

 ## 📫 Contact

 For questions about our solution or this repo, feel free to open an issue or contact us.